tonsky/tonsky.me/site/blog/unicode/index.md

 Yes!

 The promise of fixed-width encoding that covers all human languages was so compelling many systems were eager to adopt it.
-Among them were Microsoft Windows, Java, JavaScript, .NET, Python 2, QT, SMS, and CD-ROM!
+Among them were Microsoft Windows, Objective-C, Java, JavaScript, .NET, Python 2, QT, SMS, and CD-ROM!

 Since then, Python has moved on, CD-ROM has become obsolete, but the rest is stuck with UTF-16 or with UCS-2 even.
 So UTF-16 lives there as in-memory representation.